PinataCloud/Pinata-SDK/README.md

 <a name="addHashToPinQueue-anchor"></a>
 ### `addHashToPinQueue`
-Adds a hash to Pinata's pin queue to be pinned asynchronously
+Adds a hash to Pinata's pin queue to be pinned asynchronously.
+For the synchronous version of this operation see: [pinHashToIPFS](#pinHashToIPFS-anchor)
 ##### `pinata.addHashToPinQueue(hashToPin, options)`
 ##### Params
 * hashToPin - A string for a valid IPFS Hash (Also known as a CID)